sam-uit/typst-report-template/content/chapter05.md

 #co-warn(title: "Nguyên Văn")[
 *BeyondCorp Principles*

-- Connecting from a particular network must not determine which services you can access.
+- Connecting from a particular network *must not determine which services you can access*.
-- Access to services is granted based on what we know about you and your device.
+- Access to services is granted *based on what we know about you and your device*.
-- All access to services must be authenticated, authorized, and encrypted.
+- All access to services must be *authenticated, authorized, and encrypted*.
 ]
 ```